10 Christmas Markets in Europe to Get You Feelin' Festive

 Celebrating it’s eighth year, you’ll find 287 stands offering Christmas trinkets, nativity figures, Christmas trees, and mouth watering chocolate-filled churros at this Christmas fair.
 Fira de Santa Llúcia is unique because of its more traditional side, where you’ll get to embrace all of the Catalan traditions: you can get a look at the Nativity scenes and the crib exhibitions.

 Copenhagen’s Christmas market takes place in Tivoli Gardens - one of the oldest theme parks in Europe.
-Christmas at Tivoli Gardens is probably the most Instagrammable market in this list.
+Christmas at Tivoli Gardens, which runs right through Christmas up until 31st December, is probably the most Instagrammable market in this list.

 Fairy lights, Christmas trees and an atmosphere guaranteed to make you feel festive.
 You won’t want to miss this market filled with over 60 stalls offering sweets, decorations, gifts, hot chocolate, crafts and knitted products.
 The best bit?